Norway Food and Drink

 Fenalår: a cured and seasoned leg of lamb.

-Pinnekjøtt: These are lamb’s ribs that have been salted, dried and sometimes steamed.
+Pinnekjøtt: These are lamb ribs that have been salted, dried and sometimes steamed.
 The ribs are traditionally served with sausages, mashed potatoes and mashed rutabaga.
 Pinnekjøtt is particularly popular at Christmas.

 Lutefisk: This is stockfish that has been softened in water and lye then grilled and served with bacon, potatoes, mushy peas, and mustard.

 Brunost: This is a brown cheese that is both sweet and sharp.
-It is sliced into wafer thin pieces, served on bread or toast.
+It is sliced into wafer-thin pieces and served on bread or toast.